zief0002/epsy1261/docs/index.md

 - [DataCamp](https://www.datacamp.com/) &mdash; Learn Data Science online.
 Master data analysis from the comfort of your browser, at your own pace, tailored to your needs and expertise.
 Whether you want to learn R, Python or Data Visualization, we want to help!
 - [Kaggle Competitions](https://www.kaggle.com/competitions) &mdash; Challenge yourself with real-world machine learning problems; tutorials, datasets, and more
 - [Twin Cities R Users Group](https://www.meetup.com/twincitiesrug/) &mdash; The Twin Cities R User Group is the local R user group for Minneapolis and St. Paul.
 R is an open-source language for statistical computing, and can be used for much more than that.
 We have a monthly talks from our members, and encourage an atmosphere that welcomes novice and experienced users.
 Hope to see you there!
+- [Data Stories](http://datastori.es/) &mdash; A podcast on data visualization with Enrico Bertini and Moritz Stefaner